orangelie/orangelie/README.md

 **game programming** and **graphics technology**.
 I am trying to achieve my dream mainly in game graphics,
 and my favorite hobbies are **health training** and **programming**.
+I'll take on a constant challenge.
+I won't be afraid to fail.
+I won't take the easy way.
  💖  Thank you ! 💖
 <br></br>